 As the wankmeister said, much more humorously than I ever could, it’s “the best bike gadgmo I ever didn’t buy.”
+(20140515 – Well, that link no longer works.
+The Wankmeister apparently removed from his blog material that he put into his book – Cycling in the South Bay.
+Damn, he IS a wankmeister.)
 With a nod to wanky, I call it the Gadgmo Nihon Recursive Pocket, a pocket IN your pocket.
 You have my permission to acronymize it as GNRP.

 Special as I may be, Alan has been spreading the GNRP wealth around.
 Why does he do it?
 Here is what he has to say: